trickytank/rwarrior/README.md

 ## Scoring

-Your objective is to not only reach the stairs, but to get the highest score you can.
+Your objective is to not only reach the stairs but to get the highest score you can.
 There are many ways you can earn points on a level.

 * defeat an enemy to add his max health to your score